M507/Vulnerable-AD-Lab/README.md

 ## Vulnerable AD Lab

-The main goals of this lab are for security professionals to examine their skills and tools, help system administrators better understand the processes of securing AD networks, and help teachers/students to teach/learn Active Directory security in a safe and prepared environment.
+The main goals of this lab are for security professionals to examine their tools and skills and help system administrators better understand the processes of securing AD networks.

 ### Supports:
 - Oracle VM VirtualBox